 Preparation of PRP for hair loss injections consists of the following steps:

-The process, starting with consultation, followed by blood collection and preparation of PRP and finalised by injecting of PRP into scalp, takes around an hour.
+The process, starting with consultation, followed by blood collection and preparation of PRP and finalized by injecting PRP into the scalp, takes around an hour.
 At least 3-5 treatment sessions are recommended.

-It is recommended to avoid certain medications 24-48 hours before and after the PRP injection treatment to minimise bruising and bleeding at injection sites:
+It is recommended to avoid certain medications 24-48 hours before and after the PRP injection treatment to minimize bruising and bleeding at injection sites:

-If you take other blood thinning medications, you must consult your family physician about possibility of stopping those medications before PRP treatments.
+If you take other blood-thinning medications, you must consult your family physician about the possibility of stopping those medications before PRP treatments.

 Please make sure you wash your hair before your PRP treatment, do not put any lotions or substances on your hair before your treatment.

-After you PRP treatment please make sure to avoid saunas, pools, direct sun to allow injection sites fully heal.
-Do not wash your hair at least 24-48 hours post treatment.
-If you want to wear head garment, make sure it is just washed and clean.
+After your PRP treatment please make sure to avoid saunas, pools, direct sun to allow injection sites to fully heal.
+Do not wash your hair at least 24-48 hours post-treatment.
+If you want to wear the head garment, make sure it is just washed and clean.

 You should only get PRP injections from a licensed health care professional.

 Our clients visit our clinic from all over the GTA, including Toronto, Vaughan, Markham, Aurora, Newmarket, Mississauga, Oakville, Brampton, Milton, Barrie, and more.